 The strongest assumption probably being, that not much changes in your experiment.
 I.e. the assumption is that let’s say not more than 5, 10 % of your genes are changing and that thus everything is comparable.

 If this assumption is violated, you may not get satisfactory results, or worse wrong results.
-To demonstrate this issue, just consider the probably oldest, easiest (and obsolete) normalization, namely median centring.
+To demonstrate this issue, just consider the probably oldest, easiest normalization, namely median centering.
 Here, one just subtracts the median of one experiment from each data point.
 In this extreme example, Gene1 and Gene2 are completely switched off.